begoon/begoon.github.com/_engine/_posts/english/2012-05-03-pimpl-and-smart-pointers.markdown

 #include "pimpl.h"

 A::A() : p(new A_pimpl()) {}
+A::~A() {}
 {% endcodeblock %}

 Everything above also works for `std::shared_ptr` (C++ 2011), `boost::scoped_ptr`, and `boost::shared_ptr`.

+**Update**

+It is important that class `A` must an explicitly provided destructor.
+Moreover, its body must in `A.cpp`, not in the header.
+Otherwise, it will be a compilation error, for example, "error C2338: can't delete an incomplete type".